 CVS recently vowed to stop selling tobacco products because they’re harmful to their customers.
 It’s time that Bed Bath & Beyond makes the same commitment to pull hazmats out of their stores!

-If you’d like to replace your bed, be sure to shop at a store committed to providing all natural mattresses that are free from toxic chemicals, such as Sleep Essentials in Roanoke, VA.
+If you’d like to replace your bed, be sure to shop at a store committed to providing all natural mattresses that are free from toxic chemicals, such as Sleep Essentials in Roanoke, VA, or the 100% organic wool mattress from The Futon Shop.